patractlabs/ZoPatract/zokrates_book/src/introduction.md

 # Introduction

-ZoKrates is a toolbox for zkSNARKs on Ethereum.
-It helps you use verifiable computation in your DApp, from the specification of your program in a high level language to generating proofs of computation to verifying those proofs in Solidity.
+ZoPatract is a toolbox for zkSNARKs on Substrate.
+It helps you use verifiable computation in your DApp, from the specification of your program in a high level language to generating proofs of computation to verifying those proofs in [ink!](https://github.com/paritytech/ink).

 ## Background on zkSNARKs